Load Balancing with Job-Size Testing: Performance Improvement or Degradation?: Numerical Results

+We start our numerical analysis distinguishing three cases: \begin{enumerate} \item equal number of small and large jobs ($\pp(X=x_m)=0.5$, $\E[X]=282.5$), \item workload with 80\% large jobs ($\pp(X=x_m)=0.2$, $\E[X]=437$), and \item workload with 20\% large jobs ($\pp(X=x_m)=0.8$, $\E[X]=128$). \end{enumerate} As observed on the ACCRE cluster (the Vanderbilt high-performance computing cluster), job submissions follow a Poisson process with mean inter-arrival times of 8 minutes~\cite{aupy}, which we assume in the remainder.

-To completely specify our model, we need to fix a form for the profile matrix $\sigma\mapsto P_\sigma $ as a function of the testing time $\sigma$.
-Towards this purpose, we distinguish the ``Independent Predictions for Zero Testing Time'' scenario discussed in Section~\ref{sec1} and ``No False Small'' scenario discussed in Section~\ref{sec2}.
+To completely parameterize our model, it remains to choose a profile matrix $\sigma\mapsto P_\sigma $ as a function of the testing time $\sigma$.
+Here, we distinguish the ``Independent Predictions for Zero Testing Time'' scenario discussed in Section~\ref{sec1} and the ``No False Small'' scenario discussed in Section~\ref{sec2}.
 For the former, we assume that

 and for the latter, we assume that

 where $p\bydef \pp(X=x_m)$.
 These structures make sense from a practical point of view because they agree with the law of diminishing returns.
 In addition, they satisfy Assumption~\ref{as2} and the assumption in Theorem~\ref{th3}.
 The parameters $a$ and $b$ are interpreted as how fast the predictions of short and long jobs become accurate, respectively.
 It should be intuitive that in practice it is easier to estimate short rather than long jobs.
 Thus, in our parameter setting, we have used $b=1$ and $a=3$; within higher values of $a$, e.g., $a=10$, we have noticed no essential change in the numerical results that follow.